 - 11 ounce bag York Peppermint Patties (about 26)

-- In the bowl of an electric or stand mixer, beat butter and sugars until light and fluffy.
+- Using an electric handheld or stand mixer, beat butter and sugars until light and fluffy.
 Add eggs and vanilla, beating until well combined.
 In a separate bowl, mix together the flour, baking soda, and salt.
 Add dry ingredients slowly to the wet ingredients.
 By hand, fold in the chocolate chips until fully combined.
 Do not overmix.

 - Press down 1/2 of the cookie dough into prepared baking pan.
 Place unwrapped peppermint patties over the bottom dough layer.
 Top the remaining half of cookie dough over the peppermint patties, pressing to evenly flatten down.
 Bake for 38-40 minutes or until baked through and the edges are brown.
 (Mine took exactly 38 minutes.)